Applying for an Australian passport

 Ensure that you have all the relevant documents and that you have filled in the form correctly before booking an appointment with us.

-There are currently no outreach events scheduled.
-If you have a general interest in upcoming appointments for passport or notarial services in the following cities, please email: [email protected] to be added to our mailing list.
+If you have a general interest in upcoming appointments for passport or notarial services in Hamburg or Munich, please email: [email protected] to be placed on our mailing list.
+If you are interested in passport or notarial services in Cologne or Stuttgart, please email [email protected].
 Please advise of your full name, date of birth, passport number, the service you require and the city you are interested in:

 Only Australian citizens can be issued with an Emergency passport in circumstances where either they cannot complete all requirements (other than identity, citizenship and entitlement) for the issue of a full validity passport or they can complete all requirements but there is a need to travel urgently.
 The Emergency passport contains only 4 visa pages and its validity is limited to a period between seven and twelve months.
 The issue of the Emergency Passport is guaranteed within two working days once all requirements are fulfilled.
 A full validity passport may be applied for simultaneously, utilising the same application as for the Emergency Passport.